-Insert the tip of the ignition key into the lock and rotate to the LOCK or UNLOCK position.
+- 1. Open the rear door. - 2.
+Insert the tip of the ignition key into the lock and rotate to the LOCK or UNLOCK position. - 3.
+Repeat steps 1 and 2 for the opposite rear door.

 Child-Protection Door Lock Location